dk0m/OffensiveD/README.md

 ## Why D?

-Due to **DLang** being rarely used in malware, This makes it very good for malware developers to utilize it in their offensive operations.
+Due to **DLang** being rarely used in malware, This makes it very good for malware developers to utilize it in their offensive operations, Combining that with the fact that D can call C code and its decent FFI, We get a powerful language for malware.

 ## Examples Of Malware In D